JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 test_accuracy = FluxNLPModels.accuracy(LeNetNLPModel)
 ```

-To `LeNetNLPModel`, an `LSR1` approximation of the Hessian can be employed and fed into the `trunk` solver.
+To exploit any non-convexity present in `LeNetNLPModel`, an `LSR1` approximation of the Hessian can be employed and fed into the `trunk` solver.
 The trunk solver utilizes a trust-region method with a backtracking line search.
 To integrate the LSR1 approximation and trunk into the training process, the code can be modified as:

 ```julia
 using NLPModelsModifiers # define also LSR1Model